Skip to Main Content

 Bibliography

 Borden, Sara, Sarah Miller, Alex Stikeleather, Maria Valladares, and Miriam Yelton.
 Middle School: How to Deal.
-San Francisco: Chronicle Books, 2005.
+Chronicle Books, 2005.

 For notes, state the first author in the list and follow with et al. (which means "and all the others").
 Be careful with the punctuation - there is no period after et!
-Write out all the names in the bibliography as you would for three authors.
+Write out up to six authors in a bibliography; if more than six names, only the first three are listed, followed by “et al.”

 Examples: Books with Editors